ddennis/Typescript-browserify-npm/README.md

 if you just invited some of your friends or import a module it will get upset and complain.

     import * as partyPeople from 'party-people'
+    // throws Error TS2307: Cannot find module 'party-people'.

 ####The npm module we want to use
-This is a simplyfied version of our example module, it exports one function, but for us to use it we need to tell the compiler about it.
+This is a simplyfied version of our example module, it exports a couple of functions, but for us to use it we need to tell the compiler about it.

 	exports.aretha = function () {